Recently I have been reading one of those free kindle books called “The History of the United States” by a gentleman called Cecil Chesterton.

 In a world where everyone seems to be out for themselves this account seems to be a lesson in humility, ego and recognising someones abilities (even if their principal beliefs differ).

 And this really hit home for me.
 Could I do the same as Alexander Hamilton?
-Would I endorse someone who maybe talented, but views I disagreed with into a position of power?
+Would I endorse someone who, although maybe talented, had views I disagreed with that I would champion them into a position of power?

 Would today’s politicians make the same sacrifice and back someone in an opposing party because their leader is the wrong choice to lead?